 When discussing homeschooling, nuance is important.
 Homeschooling can and often does work out well academically and socially in the hands of dedicated and involved parents, but when parents devalue the importance of academic education or are overwhelmed by the demands of large families or a child with special needs, education may take a back burner and children’s social needs may go unmet.
 Not every parent can homeschool successfully, and it is important that parents remember the interests of the children.
 The very individual nature of homeschooling makes generalizations difficult.

 The fact that a homeschooling family on one block is thriving tells you nothing about the wellbeing of a homeschooling family on the next block.

 Things to Think About

-For the interested reporter, homeschooling may prove a rich and promising topic.
+Homeschooling may prove a rich and promising topic.
 Homeschooling places a great deal of power in the hands of the parents.
 When those parents are healthy and caring, this can work out in children’s best interests.
 When those parents are narcissistic or abusive, however, this can turn out very badly.
-This nuance may lend itself well to circumspect reporting.
+This variation may make for interesting reporting.

 “At its best, homeschooling is an innovative educational experiment designed to honor children’s natural ability to learn.
 At its worst, homeschooling is a cover for abuse or neglect.
 I think a lot of work can be done exposing these abusive situations without necessarily indicting all of homeschooling in the process.
 Many homeschooled children have exceptional learning environments and a healthy family structure; the problem is that, for those who don’t, there is no recourse or anyone monitoring the situation who can intervene.
 It’s not about rates of abuse, but about a lack of a safety net when abuse occurs.
 That would be a great issue about which to increase awareness.” ~ Jeremy, 29, homeschooled K-12th grade